kubenow/KubeNow/docs/getting_started/clean-up.rst

   ansible-playbook playbooks/clean-cloudflare.yml

-**Warinig:** if you create a new cluster before deleting the DNS records, the Ansible inventory will be replaced and you will have to delete the records manually.
+**Warning:** if you create a new cluster before deleting the DNS records, the Ansible inventory will be replaced and you will have to delete the records manually.